 Strain the milk through a fine mesh sieve.

 *Optional: this glaze will turn out white/clear.
-I love a lavender glaze that is purple so it can catch the eye and heighten senses, so there are two ways to make the glaze purple—purple food coloring or naturally dye it with the juice from mashed blueberries.
+There are two ways to make the glaze purple—purple food coloring or naturally dye it with the juice from mashed blueberries.
 The latter will also give the glaze a hint of beautiful tartness from the blueberries that go perfectly with this loaf!

 Once the loaf is completely cooled, you can prepare the glaze: